GLOBAL MARKETS-China selloff sparks gloomy 2016 start for stocks

 * Oil retreats after rising earlier on Saudi-Iran tensions

-* Gold rises, bond yields fall as investors seek safe havens (Adds oil settlement prices, comment)
+* Gold rises, bond yields fall as investors seek safe havens (Adds close of European stocks, bond markets)

 By Herbert Lash

 Rising tensions in the Middle East also increased demand for safe-haven assets.
-Crude prices rose above $38 a barrel at one point as some speculated a breakdown in diplomatic ties between Saudi Arabia and Iran could result in reduced oil supplies.
+Crude prices rose above $38 a barrel at one point as some speculated a breakdown in diplomatic ties between Saudi Arabia and Iran could result in oil supply restrictions.

-But crude later retreated on worries that the weak Chinese data could portend slower worldwide growth, which also hurt Wall Street and sent key stock indexes down more than 2 percent.
+But crude prices then retreated on worries that the weak Chinese data could portend slower global growth, which also hurt Wall Street and sent key indexes down more than 2 percent.

-Emerging markets were especially hard-hit by the China news, with MSCI's index tumbling 3.37 percent, while its all-country world stock index fell 2.38 percent.
+Emerging markets were especially hard-hit by the China data, with MSCI's index tumbling 3.4 percent, while its all-country world stock index fell 2.47 percent.

 The selloff in China triggered a circuit-breaker that suspended equities trading nationwide for the first time and put at risk months of regulatory work to restore market stability.